roshan798/Trip-Easy/README.md

     This will start the client and backend server simultaneously.

 8. Open your browser and visit [http://localhost:5173](http://localhost:5173) to see the app in action.

+9. [C link this](https://www.appypie.com/faqs/how-to-get-public-key-private-key-and-merchant-id-from-braintree) to know how to get the braintree key